PriyankaMukhopadhyay/CS-opt/README.md

-The above codes are for the paper "Synthesizing CS-optimal quantum circuits for arbitrary multi-qubit unitaries", by Priyanka Mukhopadhyay.
+The above codes are for the paper "CS-count-optimal quantum circuits for arbitrary multi-qubit unitaries", by Priyanka Mukhopadhyay.
 The implementations are in Python.

 Exact_CS_opt.py : This is the code for synthesizing exactly implementable unitaries.
 It implements EXACT-CS-OPT and its sub-routines.
 RANDOM-CHAN-REP is also implemented here.